 Ancient Egypt

-of Ancient Egypt provide a glimpse into the culture and
+and art provide insight into the culture and society of

 The legacy of Ancient Egypt